runningcode/fladle/docs/configuration.md

 ### roboDirectives
 List of robo_directives that you can use to customize the behavior of Robo test.
 The type specifies the action type of the directive, which may take on values click, text or ignore.
 Each directive is list of String = [type, key, value].
 Each key should be the Android resource name of a target UI element and each value should be the text input for that element.
 Values are only permitted for text type elements, so no value should be specified for click and ignore type elements.

+### outputStyle
+Output style of execution status.
+May be one of [`verbose`, `multi`, `single`].
+For runs with only one test execution the default value is 'verbose', in other cases 'multi' is used as the default.
+The output style 'multi' is not displayed correctly on consoles which don't support ansi codes, to avoid corrupted output use single or verbose.

+`multi` displays separated status for each shard execution in separated line, lines are updated over time.
+Similar to gradle output when running multiple tasks in parallel.
+Requires ANSI codes support.

+`single` displays shortened status of all executions in single line.
+Similar to gcloud output when running with sharding.
+Should work on any console.

+Default value is single.

+=== "Groovy"
+    ``` groovy
+    outputSyle = "single"
+    ```
+=== "Kotlin"
+    ``` kotlin
+    outputStyle.set("single")
+    ```